-- 4 tablespoons butter
+- 4 tablespoons unsalted butter

-- 1 cup white or yellow onion (diced)
+- 1 cup diced white or yellow onion

-- 1 cup celery (diced)
+- 1 cup diced celery

-- 2/3 cup green, yellow, or orange pepper (diced)
+- 2/3 cup diced green, yellow, or orange pepper

 - 1/2 cup raisins

-- 2 tablespoons dried epazote (optional)
+- Optional: 2 tablespoons dried epazote

 - 14 ounces (about 5 cups) seasoned dried cornbread crumbs

-- Preheat your oven to 350F.
+Preheat your oven to 350 F.

 Remove and discard the stem from the ancho chile.
 Cut open the chile and remove and discard the seeds and large veins (or save seeds for another use).
 Tear the chile flesh into several pieces.

 In a small saucepan, heat the chicken or turkey broth until it just begins to boil.
 Remove from heat, then add the chile pieces.
 Cover the saucepan and allow the chile to rehydrate for about 15 minutes.

 Place a medium-to-large-sized skillet over medium heat.
-Squeeze the chorizo out of its casing into the skillet.
-Use a wooden spoon to break up the chorizo.
+Squeeze the chorizo out of its casing into the skillet and use a wooden spoon to break up the chorizo.
 Allow it to fry for about 10 minutes, stirring occasionally, until the chorizo is cooked and just starts to brown.
-Place the fried chorizo into a large bowl.
+Place the fried chorizo in a large bowl.

 Pour sautéed veggies into the big bowl with the chorizo; use a rubber scraper to get all of the little pieces of vegetable and all the flavorful fat out of the skillet and into the bowl.

 Add the cornbread crumbs to the mixture and stir gently just until combined.

-For stuffing the bird: Spoon the mixture loosely into the cavity of the chicken, turkey, or goose.
-Roast the bird, then let it rest for about 20 minutes before removing stuffing and carving bird.
-Make sure the stuffing has reached an internal temperature of at least 160F / 70C before consuming it to be sure that harmful bacteria have been eliminated.
+For stuffing the bird: Spoon the mixture loosely into the cavity of the bird.
+(If not all the mixture fits inside the bird, spoon the excess into a small greased baking dish and bake as directed.)
+Roast the bird, then let it rest for about 20 minutes before removing stuffing and carving.
+Make sure the stuffing has reached an internal temperature of at least 160 F/70 C before consuming it to be sure that harmful bacteria have been eliminated.

 - Ancho chile can be substituted with a similar amount of any other deep red dried Mexican pepper that you have on hand (chipotle, morita, guajillo, pasilla, etc.), but keep in mind that the flavor and level of piquancy will be somewhat altered with any change.

-Want to get extra fancy?
+- Want to get extra fancy?
 Include a half cup of chopped walnuts, pecans, almonds, or pine nuts in the mix.
 Be sure to toast the nuts first (on the stove top, in the oven, or in the microwave) to bring out their flavor and make them crunchy.